China Urges All Parties In Yemen To Prevent Conflict Expansion - UrduPoint

 China Urges All Parties In Yemen To Prevent Conflict Expansion

-The spokesperson stressed that the Red Sea was an important corridor for international trade in goods and energy.
+The spokesperson stressed that the Red Sea is an important corridor for international trade.

+Mao Ning voiced the hope that all parties concerned will play a constructive and responsible role in maintaining the

-She added that China was willing to work with all parties to maintain communication, push for the situation to cool down and work together to maintain the security of international shipping lanes.
+She added that China is willing to work with all parties to maintain communication, push for the situation to cool down and work together to maintain the security of international shipping lanes.

 APP/asg